tylerneylon/small_notes/newport_book/newport_book.md

 In 2006, Paul Graham published an essay called
 [*How to do what you love*](http://www.paulgraham.com/love.html).

-I think Paul is a compelling writer.
+Paul is a compelling writer.
 So compelling, in fact, that I put more than my usual effort into thinking critically about what he writes.
 Paul's essay on doing what you love presents ideas similar to the passion hypothesis --- the idea that you should follow your passions.

 It's more nuanced than that, however.
-I think what Paul really expresses is that society imposes on us a false dichotomy between work and play.
+What Paul really expresses is that society imposes on us a false dichotomy between work and play.
 He also argues that, if you want to be happy, loving what you do has to be part of it.
 The difference between this and the passion hypothesis is that Paul (I believe)